 The TSOs can undertake balancing actions to maintain the transmission network within its operational limits and to achieve at the end of gas day linepack position in the transmission network different from the one anticipated on the basis of expected inputs and off-takes for that gas day, consistent with economic and efficient operation of the transmission network.
-TSO seeks to purchase gas when the total estimated quantity of planned inputs by network users to the transmission system during the gas day is lower than the quantity of planned off-takes from the transmission system and to sell gas when the total estimated quantity of planned quantity of planned inputs by network users to the transmission system during the gas day is higher than the quantity of planned inputs by network users to the transmission system, also taking into account the flexibility of the transmission systems in the Estonian-Latvian common balancing zone.
+TSO seeks to purchase gas when the total estimated quantity of planned inputs by network users to the transmission system during the gas day is lower than the quantity of planned off-takes from the transmission system and to sell gas when the total estimated quantity of planned inputs by network users to the transmission system during the gas day is lower than the quantity of planned inputs by network users to the transmission system during the gas day is higher than the quantity of planned off-takes from the transmission system, also taking into account the flexibility of the transmission systems in the Estonian-Latvian common balancing zone.